 Florida No-Fault Divorce

-I’ve written about divorce and statistics – such as the the new year phenomenon – before.
-The no-fault concept in Florida means you no longer have to prove a reason for the divorce, like your husband’s alleged infidelity with a congresswoman.
+I’ve written about divorce and infidelity issues before.
+The no-fault concept in Florida means you no longer have to prove a reason for the divorce, like your wife’s exceptional beauty.
 Instead, you just need to state under oath that your marriage is “irretrievably broken.”

 No-fault laws were the result of trying to change the way divorces played out in court.
 No fault laws have reduced the number of feuding couples who felt the need to resort to distorted facts, lies, and the need to focus the trial on who did what to whom.